How do I communicate with customers during Covid-19?

 If you prefer, you can listen to the full recording - or read on for the highlights.

-The tone of any communication is critical to conveying the right message.
+The tone of any communication is critical to conveying the right marketing message for your small business.
 But at this time, it’s even more important to hit the right emotional level.

 Our inbox, like yours, is filled with some terrible examples.
 Not their fault, they need to communicate and are doing it the same way they had before.
 But today, that’s just not going to cut it.